 Duration: ~10-15 hours (including all assignments).

-Benefit: 60 days access to course and coaching, teleconferences for special topics and Q&A
+Benefit: 90 days access to course and Q&A by the internal messaging system.

 There are 7 modules consisting of an introductory video, an interactive lesson, assignments and an end of lesson quiz.